 J.F.
-LAXTON RESERVE ARLINGTON RECREATION RESERVE CHARACTER Retain existing Retain existing PATHWAYS In good condition - retain Some requests for path upgrades TREES Increase number of canopy shade trees Increase number of canopy shade trees VEHICLE ACCESS AND CAR PARKING Not raised as a significant issue Not raised as a significant issue PEDESTRIAN LIGHTING Improve lighting for night time use of park Lack of street lighting and canopy trees obstructing lighting on Williams parade SPORTS LIGHTING Not present Community satisfied with existing lighting FENCING Not raised as a significant issue Request for existing walls along Constitution road to be retained DOG OFF LEASH AREA Strong number of requests to reinstate dog off leash area Not present SIGNAGE AND WAYFINDING Requested by some respondents Requested by some respondents OPEN SPACE Highly valued by community - FURNITURE Additional seating and upgraded BBQ facilities requested Upgrades to existing seating specifically bench seating adjacent to sporting ground.
-BICYCLE FACILITIES Some requests for bike racks to be installed Some requests for improved bike facilities ENTRIES AND EDGES Not raised as a significant issue Not raised as a significant issue PLAY EQUIPMENT Upgrade existing playground to include diversity of play experiences for a range of age groups - WATER SENSITIVE URBAN DESIGN (WSUD) Moderate number of requests for water improvements and WSUD initiatives to be included in design of the park - SITE BUILDINGS - Toilets: provide all abilities access SPORTING GROUND - Requests for opening the sporting ground for general community use outside of organised sport and training
+LAXTON RESERVE ARLINGTON RECREATION RESERVE CHARACTER Retain existing Retain existing PATHWAYS In good condition- retain Some requests for path upgrades TREES Increase number of canopy shade trees Increase number of canopy shade trees VEHICLE ACCESS AND CAR PARKING Not raised as a significant issue Not raised as a significant issue PEDESTRIAN LIGHTING Improve lighting for night time use of park Lack of street lighting and canopy trees obstructing lighting on Williams parade SPORTS LIGHTING Not present Community satisfied with existing lighting FENCING Not raised as a significant issue Request for existing walls along Constitution road to be retained DOG OFF LEASH Strong number of requests to reinstate dog off leash area AREA Strong number of requests to reinstate dog off leash area Not present SIGNAGE AND Requested by some respondents WAYFINDING VALUE Requested by some respondents OPEN SPACE Highly valued by community - FURNITURE Additional seating and upgraded BBQ facilities requested Upgrades to existing seating specifically bench seating adjacent to sporting ground.
+BICYCLE FACILITIES Some requests for bike racks to be installed Some requests for improved bike facilities ENTRIES AND EDGES Not raised as a significant issue Not raised as a significant issue PLAY EQUIPMENT Upgrade existing playground to include diversity of play experiences for a range of age groups - WSUD Moderate number of requests for water improvements and WSUD initiatives to be included in design of the park - SITE BUILDINGS - Toilets: provide all abilities access SPORTING GROUND - Requests for opening the sporting ground for general community use outside of organised sport and training

-04 ENGAGEMENT OVERVIEW
+05 ENGAGEMENT OVERVIEW